azerothyang/dragon/README.md

  ```

-app will read DRAGON env first to check production,dev or test mode
+app will read DRAGON env first to check prod,dev or test mode